ralphcasipe1/onboarding/RAMDAJS.md

+# RamdaJS Exercises

+> 💡 **TAKE NOTE**: See [`SETUP.md`](https://github.com/ralphcasipe1/onboarding/blob/main/SETUP.md)

 > You can use JavaScript first to familiarize yourself in RamdaJS
 >
 > Then you can use TypeScript

-# RamdaJS Exercises

-> 💡 **TAKE NOTE**: See [`SETUP.md`](https://github.com/ralphcasipe1/onboarding/blob/main/SETUP.md)

-- Add a unit test for each function.
+- Add a unit test for each function, Please use:
+    - `mocha`
+    - `chai`

 This is the shape of the car object

 ```typescript